kaz-utashiro/greple/README.md

     the pattern does not contain any capturing groups, it matches the entire pattern.

-    For each match, a corresponding capture group number is assigned as an index (0 for entire match).
+    If `G` is specified in the **--colorindex** option, a corresponding capture group number is assigned as an index (0 for entire match).
     This will cause the strings corresponding to each capture group to be displayed in a different color.

 - **--need**=_n_
 - **--allow**=_n_